 Professionally and personally, I am passionate about reclaiming shadow material, meeting the parts of ourselves and humanity that have been exiled or forced into the dark, and taking back the wholeness of our messy human selves and experiences.
 I believe this is the only way to live freely.

-I have advanced training in holistic, non-directive psychotherapy, Gestalt, Motivational Interviewing, TF-CBT, Seeking Safety, Acceptance & Commitment Therapy (ACT), Transgender and Gender Non-Conforming Affirmative Mental Health Care, and Internal Family Systems (IFS).
-I am a certified Hakomi therapist and the primary modalities I use in my practice are Hakomi and IFS.
+I have advanced training in holistic, non-directive psychotherapy, Gestalt, Motivational Interviewing, TF-CBT, Seeking Safety, Acceptance & Commitment Therapy (ACT), Transgender and Gender Non-Conforming Affirmative Mental Health Care, Internal Family Systems (IFS, Level 2), and Hakomi.
+I am a Certified Hakomi Therapist and the primary modalities I use in my practice are IFS and Hakomi.